Monday, April 05, 2010

 That seems to explain some of it.
 By this explanation, I should find that the first few days are a process of acclimatisation, and I get more used to the lenses thereafter.
 Certainly, I've noticed that I settle into the lenses much quicker in the mornings now than I did in the first few days.

-I've tried looking at things with one eye, too, to see if I can see the sort of multiple-focus images I'm talking about, and I'm not too sure I can.
+I've tried looking at things with one eye, too, to see if I can see the sort of multiple-focus images I'm talking about, and I can't.
 I certainly see better when I use both eyes - and I'm less monocular than in the past, but I'm leaning heavily on my right eye.

 So I've tried things my optician says would be wrong: one day, after a week of the varifocals, I put a pair of the old lenses in, thinking I might find the old way hard to do after I'd got used to the varifocals.